brandonmlyon/brandonmlyon/README.md

 ## About Me

 Hybrid manager-designer-developers are rare.
-I'm a self-taught developer with a degree in architecture and a minor in graphic design.
-I spend my free time reading professional journals to keep up to date on industry trends.
+I'm a self-taught developer with a degree in architecture with a partial minor in graphic design.
+I spend my free time reading professional journals to keep up to date on industry trends, as well as learning new website technologies.

 - ❤️🎨 I love design and development.
 - 🏄🌴 I've travelled the world but California is the only place that feels like home.